-Though money can’t begin to fill the void caused by a death in a family, making sure the financial needs of your loved ones will be met, even in the worst case scenario, will give you peace of mind.
+Though money can’t begin to fill the void caused by a death in a family, making sure the financial needs of your loved ones will be met, even in the worst-case scenario, will give you peace of mind.
 When you join the military, you’re automatically eligible for Service Members Group Life Insurance (SGLI).
-This is a term policy with relatively inexpensive premiums that are deducted from your pay.
-It maxes out $400,000.
-SGLI has no war zone exclusion, and requires no intensive paperwork or physical exam.
+This is a term policy with relatively inexpensive premiums deducted from your pay.
+It maxes out at $400,000.
+SGLI has no war zone exclusion and requires no intensive paperwork or physical exam.

 - Choose your beneficiary wisely

 - Reassess your coverage at every major milestone

 Choosing Your Beneficiary

 The beneficiary is the person you designate to receive the insurance settlement in the event of your death.
 Since you won’t be around to oversee what they do, choose someone you can trust to be financially responsible for people and things that matter most to you.
 You’ll also want to assign a secondary beneficiary since there’s no guaranty your primary beneficiary will outlive you.
 Make sure your beneficiary knows your policy exists, where it’s kept, what it covers, and how to claim the benefits.

 Should your relationship with your beneficiary change or end (due to divorce, estrangement, or some other reason), you may need to designate a new beneficiary.
 Some people keep their ex-spouse on the life insurance policy, some don’t.
 Divorcing couples should be aware that life insurance laws are complex and can take precedence over state court orders.
 Don’t take anything for granted.
 Your ex-spouse could potentially remove you as their beneficiary, at any time, without your knowledge or consent.

 Reassessing your life insurance is an ongoing process.
 What’s viable today may not be viable tomorrow.
 Here are some life stages that will have a major impact on your life insurance requirements: